-Use an interdisciplinary approach for your Great Lakes activities.
-Your kids will love learning about Lake Superior, Lake Michigan, Lake Huron, Lake Erie, and Lake Ontario.
+Looking for Great Lakes activities for kids?
+Take an interdisciplinary approach.
+Your students will love learning about Lake Superior, Lake Michigan, Lake Huron, Lake Erie, and Lake Ontario.
 Better yet, you’ll tackle important reading, writing, science, and social studies standards.

 Our favorite fourth grade teacher, Ms. Sneed, pulled out her Great Lakes unit.
 “Let’s work together to create two weeks of interdisciplinary lesson plans,” she said to her student teacher, Mr. Grow.

 “Okay, you talk, and I’ll take notes,” he replied.

 “Our unit begins with a little geography.
 The first thing we’ll teach our kids is how to remember the names of the lakes – HOMES.”